Table of contents

 YouTube Social Listening: Strategy, Tips & Best Tools for 2026

-In the age of rising AI search, YouTube mentions are becoming more and more important.
+In the AI age, YouTube mentions are becoming more and more important.
 Check how to create your YouTube social listening strategy from scratch, which tools to use, and how to extract meaningful insights.

 -